opsone-ch/documentation/mailserver/server.rst

 Server
 ======

-We offer our mailserver based on Postfix, Dovecot, rspamd and SOGo Groupware.
+We offer our mailserver based on Postfix, Dovecot, and rspamd.
+As webmail we offer Roundcube or SOGo Groupware.
 Each server is dedicated to a certain customer, therefore you can add any number of domains and accounts limited only by the ressources available (CPU/RAM/Diskspace).

 .. note:: We recommend that you use a dedicated domain for your mailserver installation